zhuangyuwei/zhuangyuwei.github.io/contents/home.md

 #### Education

 Ph.D. in Economics, School of Economics, Guangxi University, 2021–2025.
-M.E. in Economics, School of Business, Guangxi University, 2018–2021.
+M.S. in Economics, School of Business, Guangxi University, 2018–2021.
-B.Eng. in Thermal Energy and Power Engineering, School of Mechanical Engineering, Guangxi University, 2012–2016.
+B.S. in Thermal Energy and Power Engineering, School of Mechanical Engineering, Guangxi University, 2012–2016.

 #### Research Interests